What is Inbound Marketing and Why Does It Matter?

 Inbound marketing aims to be there with the answers, positioning yourself and your company as a knowledgeable source of quality information.

 Then, when these same people are ready to buy/hire, they already have your name in mind and will seek you out without any direct action on your part.

 The inbound marketing methodology looks at three phases arranged in a flywheel: Attract, Engage, and Delight.
 Let's review see how you can integrate inbound marketing into your business practices:

 This is the stage you'll spend the most time on, but don't worry, you'll be working with customers at all stages and at various times.
-This is simply the stage that includes ongoing efforts like content creation, social media presence, and interactions with clients and potential clients alike.
+This stage includes ongoing efforts like content creation, social media presence, and interactions with clients and potential clients.

 The attract stage boils down to relevant, engaging content and timeliness.
 Or, to put it another way, being in the right place at the right time.
 In this context, that means having your content out there and searchable.
 As a result, you'll be using your SEO skills in addition to your creativity.

 Your primary activity at this stage is content creation.
 This can take several forms:

 Blog posts.
 Blogging is a foundational piece of any inbound marketing campaign.
 It transcends individual campaigns and forms the base of a solid marketing effort in general.
 Posts that address the pain points of your customers and the goings on in your industry that are generally relevant and interesting will serve you well in the future.